santiagoaldanondo/retro-bomber/README.md

 5. Explosions are very small after creating children classes for bombers. __--> Fixed by increasing the value by which their width and height are multiplied.__

-6. Cannot remove keys from localStorage with localStorage.removeItem(key). __--> I was saving to localstorage when rendering, I need to create a different logic.__
+6. Cannot remove keys from localStorage with localStorage.removeItem(key). __--> I was saving to localstorage when rendering, I fixed the conditions to set and get from/to localStorage.__

+7. Multiple bombs can be thrown on a single click. __--> Include conditions for the key used to throw bombs, requiring a keyup event before the key can be set to true again and trigger a throw bomb.__